Updated: 8/1/20 | August 1st, 2020

 It’s super hard to go against the current.
 Life gets away from us as the days tick by.
 But eventually one must say, “not today, not anymore.”

-Use the Internet (you can find a lot of work online via websites like Gumroad, UpWork, or Craigslist) and open yourself up to the world and all the jobs and opportunities in it.
+With a little research you can open yourself up to the world and all the jobs and opportunities in it.

 Once you find yourself overseas, you can get a working holiday visa, use job boards and local expat stomping grounds to find jobs, or take freelance work via a website like Upwork.